Subungual Hematoma Drainage

 Using the preferred tool for nail penetration, make a hole at the base of the nail or in the center of the hematoma.
 This hole must be large enough for the hematoma to drain.

 If using an 18-ga needle, twirl the needle between the thumb and index finger with slight downward pressure until no resistance is felt and dark blood return is seen from the hole.
-See image below.
+See the video below.

-If using a paper clip, first heat the end of the paper clip in open flame to sterilize it.
+If using a paper clip, first heat the end of the paper clip in open flame.
 Apply the hot tip to the nail until resistance is no longer felt and blood return is seen.

 If using a sterile cautery tool, activate cautery until the tip is hot.
 Apply the tool to the nail as with a heated paper clip.